 How To Kill Grubs

 The most efficient way to kill grubs is through a combination of DIY, prevention, and natural grub treatment.
-Using chemical methods, the five best products for killing grubs include the following:
+Using chemical methods, the best grub killer and grub control products include the following:

 - Acelepryn is an all-encompassing insecticide that controls grubs in just a few applications.
 Apply in the spring.

 - Dylox is one of the best forms of curative pesticide on the market today, making a massive difference against grub larvae during hatching seasons.
-Simply apply this grub killer to your lawn during early fall or early summer, and watch the results roll in.
+Simply apply this grub killer and water your lawn during early fall or early summer, and watch the results roll in.

 - For a rapid grub killer that protects your grass, consider utilizing the Bayer 24 Hour Grub Killer Plus.
 Using a powerful form of Trichlorfon, this product swiftly eliminates grubs at any stage of maturation.